-Why Pay Royalties on Farm Saved Seed
+Paying Royalties – A Fair Return on Farm Saved Seed

-- There is a legal obligation on all multipliers of seed to pay royalties be they a merchant producing certified seed or a farmer saving his/her own seed.
+There is a legal obligation on all multipliers of seed to pay royalties be they a merchant producing certified seed or a farmer saving his/her own seed.

-- So for a small contribution in royalties farmers are securing their future with the supply of varieties suitable to Irish conditions.
-Without this royalty there is simply no future in Irish grain production.
+Farmers however, currently only pay 50% of the royalty paid by merchants.
+Which equates to approx €1 per tonne of grain produced., so for a small contribution in royalties farmers are securing their future with the supply of varieties suitable to Irish conditions.
+Without the return of this royalty for the Irish declared area of crops, there is less interest from the breeding sector in catering for Irish production.

 If in doubt about your legal obligations when using farm saved seed, please contact the Plant Variety Development Office CLG.

 For more information on certified seed, please visit the Irish Seed Trade Association web site.